astrapi69/mystic-crypt/README.md

 Maven dependency is now available on sonatype.
 Check out [sonatype repository](https://oss.sonatype.org/index.html#nexus-search;quick~mystic-crypt) for latest snapshots and releases.

-Than you can add the dependency to your dependencies:
+You can first define the version properties and add than the following maven dependency to your project `pom.xml` if you want to import the core functionality of mystic-crypt:

 	<properties>
 			...